Nischall01/EasyTo-Do/Readme.md

 # Download & Installation

-Download [latest EasyTo-Do](https://github.com/Nischall01/EasyTo-do/releases/latest) installer and run it.
+Download [latest EasyTo-Do](https://github.com/Nischall01/EasyTo-do/releases/latest) installer and install the app.
 That's it 🎉️.
 It is EasyTo-Do.

 # How to Use EasyTo-Do